asteroid spectral types

 One of the most important ways to classify asteroids is by features in their reflectance spectra along with their color and albedo.
 These characteristics are related to the surface composition.
 A number of different classification schemes have been developed but the one seen most commonly is that proposed by David Tholen in 1984, and based on data fro the Eight-Color Asteroid Survey (ECAS) and albedo measurement.
 Fourteen different classes are recognized in the Tholen scheme.

 A rare type of asteroid, reddish in color, with a moderately high albedo of 0.13 to 0.35.
 The infrared spectra of A-class asteroids suggest that these objects are rich in the mineral olivine.
-Examples include the asteroids 246 Asporina (diameter 70 kilometers), 446 Aeternotas (diameter 52 kilometers), and 5261 Eureka, the first Mars Trojan to be discovered.
+Examples include the asteroids 246 Asporina (diameter 70 km), 446 Aeternotas (diameter 52 km), and 5261 Eureka, the first Mars trojan to be discovered.

 A subcategory of C-type asteroids whose members have albedos in the range 0.04 to 0.08.
 Although fairly low, this is at the high end for C-type objects.
-Examples include 2 Pallas (the second largest asteroid), 379 Huenna (diameter 62 kilometers), and 431 Nephele (diameter 78 kilometers).
+Examples include 2 Pallas (the second largest asteroid), 379 Huenna (diameter 62 km), and 431 Nephele (diameter 78 km).

 A very dark and non-reflective type of asteroid, gray in color, with a composition believed to be similar to that of carbonaceous chondrites (the "C" stands for carbonaceous).
 C-type asteroids are the commonest type known and dominate the outer part of the main asteroid belt.
 They have an albedo of 0.03 to 0.09 and a reflectance spectrum that is flat at wavelengths longer than 0.4 micron but shows a feature shorter than 0.4 micron thought to be due to water of crystallization.
 Examples include 10 Hygiea and 253 Mathilde.
 Sub-types include B-type, F-type, and G-type asteroids.

 A very dark and non-reflective asteroid, reddish in color, probably due to the surface presence of organic materials.
 Rare in the main belt, D-type asteroids crop up with increasing regularity beyond about 3.3 AU from the Sun.
-They have albedos of 0.02 to 0.05 and appear to be made of some of the most primitive material in the solar system.
+They have albedos of 0.02 to 0.05 and appear to be made of some of the most primitive material in the solar system (Fig 1).

 A rare category of asteroid, slightly red in color and spectrally similar to M-type asteroids and P-type asteroids, but of higher albedo (in the range 0.25–0.60).
 E-type asteroids dominate the Hungaria group of the main belt, though some, including the two largest, 44 Nysa (see Nysa-Polana family and 64 Angelina, are found scattered further out.
 Their flat reflectance spectra in the 0.3 to 1.0 micron region and high albedos suggest a connection with the aubrite (otherwise known as enstatite achondrite, hence the "E") category of meteorite.
 However, this link is problematic because aubrites are clearly of igneous origin, whereas some E-class asteroids (including Nysa) show an absorption feature at 3 microns that points to water- and/or hydroxyl-bearing minerals and a non-igneous history.

-The Rosetta spacecraft achieved the first fly-by of an E-type asteroid when it passed within 800 kilometers of the main belt asteroid 2867 Steins on September 5, 2008.
-Steins has dimensions of 6.67 × 5.81 × 4.47 kilometers and a mean distance from the Sun of about 2.4 AU.
+The Rosetta spacecraft achieved the first fly-by of an E-type asteroid when it passed within 800 km of the main belt asteroid 2867 Steins on September 5, 2008.
+Steins has dimensions of 6.67 × 5.81 × 4.47 km and a mean distance from the Sun of about 2.4 AU.

 A dark asteroid belonging to a subcategory of C-type asteroids distinguished by having a weak to absent ultraviolet absorption feature.
 F-class asteroids account for most of the Polana faction of the Nysa-Polana family.
 They have albedos of 0.03 to 0.07 and featureless reflectance spectra across the range 0.3 to 1.1 microns.

 A dark asteroid belonging to a subcategory of C-type asteroids, distinguished by having a very strong ultraviolet absorption feature at wavelengths shorter than 0.4 microns due to water of hydration in the surface rocks.
-G-class asteroids, of which the best known and largest example is Ceres (now officially classified as a dwarf planet), have albedos of 0.05 to 0.09.
+G-class asteroids, of which the best known and largest example is Ceres (now officially classified as a dwarf planet) (Fig 3), have albedos of 0.05 to 0.09.

-A dark type of asteroid, commonest in the outer part of the main asteroid belt at a solar distance of about 4 astronomical units, with a spectrum intermediate between that of C-type asteroids and D-type asteroids.
+A dark type of asteroid, commonest in the outer part of the main asteroid belt at a solar distance of about 4 AU, with a spectrum intermediate between that of C-type asteroids and D-type asteroids.
 P-type objects are distinguished from the spectrally similar E-type and M-type asteroids by their lower albedo (in the range 0.02 to 0.06).
-The largest example is the 282-kilometer-wide 87 Sylvia.
+The largest example is the 282-km-wide 87 Sylvia.